intermine/bluegenes/tools/docs/tools.md

 #### Updating published tools

-If a tool's npm package is updated, all you need to do in order to pull the updates is run `npm update` from the `bluegenes/tools` folder, and all your packages will be updated.
+If a tool's npm package is updated, all you need to do in order to pull the updates is run `npm update` from your tools folder, and all your packages will be updated.

 ### Development tools